-As Chief Information Officer (CIO), Michelle leads the Information Technology and Marketing Departments, and supports Governance for PCCU.
+As Chief Information Officer (CIO), Michelle leads the Facilities, Information Technology, and Marketing Departments, and supports Governance for Prairie Centre.
+As part of the Executive Management team, Michelle serves as a member of the board of directors for the PCCU Insurance Ltd subsidiary.
 She holds her Master of Arts in Leadership, Bachelor of Commerce in Finance, certificates in municipal governance, and other leadership and management training courses.
 Michelle joined the Credit Union on the retail team in 2018, bringing with her leadership and executive management experience in areas such as municipal governance, post-secondary education, digital, marketing, project management, and communications.
 Bringing a commitment to service and connection, Michelle promotes innovation, lifelong learning, and shared purpose amongst her team.
 She holds a seat on the University of Saskatchewan Senate and volunteers with various organizations in her home community of Eston.
 Michelle brings a passion for people, change management, innovation, service, and community to everything she does.